coleherzer/WDI-project1/readme.md

 - Need to make the game instructions more clear
 - Need to add more content to each category so there are less empty boxes

+--

+### Features to Add:
+- Ability to keep track of which player won which games

 ### User Stories -
 - As a user, I want to be able to receive points for discovering matches so I can earn more points than my opponent.
 - As a user, I want the game to be fun, so I can play it over and over again without being bored.